Mickey Bergman: Brittney Griner

-They played a crucial role in the efforts to secure Brittney Griner's release.
+They played a role in the efforts to secure Brittney Griner's release.
 Bergman worked behind the scenes with Griner's family and legal team.
 This included a trip to a country neighboring Russia for an 11-hour meeting aimed at preserving negotiation channels and understanding the Russian stance better.
 Although the White House did not officially recognize freelance diplomats as part of the negotiations, Bergman and Richardson engaged in back-channel communications with Russian officials.
-They provided information and insights to the National Security Council and Griner's family, contributing to the strategic discussions and decision-making process that ultimately led to Griner's release in a one-for-one swap for Russian arms dealer Viktor Bout.
+They provided information and insights to the National Security Council and Griner's family, which contributed to the one-for-one swap for Russian arms dealer Viktor Bout.
 Following her release, she issued a statement expressing her gratitude: "We would like to extend a special thank you to Governor Richardson and Mickey Bergman of the Richardson Center for their dedicated efforts and for maintaining constant communication with us."

 Taylor Dudley

-His team at the Richardson Center played a crucial role in securing the release of Taylor Dudley, who had been detained in 2022 in Russia.
+His team at the Richardson Center played a role in securing the release of Taylor Dudley, who had been detained in 2022 in Russia.
 They traveled to Moscow and Kaliningrad multiple times to liaise with Russian counterparts and conduits.
 Despite tensions with some U.S. administration officials, they leveraged Richardson's extensive network, including influential contacts like Sergey Lavrov and Ara Abramyan, who had previously assisted in other detainee cases.
 Their efforts culminated in Dudley's release via the Poland-Russia border in January 2023.

 Paul Whelan

-He has been a steadfast advocate for the release of Paul Whelan, navigating multiple negotiation attempts, including proposals involving notable Russian detainees like Viktor Bout, without success.
+He had for the release of Paul Whelan, including multiple negotiation attempts and proposals without success.
 Whelan has been imprisoned in Russia since December 2018.
+Whelan was subsequently released in a prisoner exchange.